The minimum number of chains in a noncrossing partition of a poset: MHCD and automorphism group

-Now it is not hard to piece all properties above together to arrive at Theorem~\ref{thm:nc-better}.
-We end this paper with some future study problems: (i) when can some of the equalities be achieved in Theorem~\ref{thm:nc-better}, e.g., when $Min_{nc}(P)=Min_h(P)$? and (ii) following the notation of Theorem~\ref{4thm2}, consider the sufficient and/or necessary conditions such that
+We end this paper with some {\bf future study problems}: (1) in which more general cases can some of the equalities be achieved in Theorem~\ref{thm:nc-better}, e.g., when $Min_{nc}(P)=Min_h(P)$?
+(2) how many noncrossing partitions are there for a given poset $P$?
+Note that the answer is given by the famous Catalan numbers when $P=[n]$, and (3) following the notation of Theorem~\ref{4thm2}, consider the sufficient and/or necessary conditions such that